The-Marcy-Lab-School/se-unit-5/lesson-2-dom-api/solutions.md

+# Unit 5 Day 2 Solutions
+## The DOM API and editing

-1. What is one difference between a NodeList and an HTMLCollection?
+1. Compare and contrast a NodeList and an HTMLCollection?
    _Both interfaces are collections of DOM nodes.
 They differ in the methods they provide and in the type of nodes they can contain.
-Also, we cannot run array methods such as forEach on a HTMLCollection._
+Also, we can only run the forEach method on a NodeList.
+Finally, neither of these are actually arrays.
+So neither can use other array methods such as pop. push, shift, unshift, etc._

 2. Write the output of the console.log() statement.
 Briefly explain your reasoning for writing this output.
     _"Jessie Woolley-Wilson" would be logged to the console.
 This text is the innerText of the `<h2>` element that has an idea of "ceo"_